Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 \subsection{The bijection: restricted case}

-We will now define a bijection between site-percolated near-triangulations and Kreweras walks.
+We will now define a bijection $\Phi$ between site-percolated near-triangulations and Kreweras walks.
 This bijection is represented in Figure~\ref{fig:example-bij-triang}.

-Let us first define the set $\mT_P$ of site-percolated near-triangulations involved.
+The mapping $\Phi$ is defined on the set $K$ of Kreweras walks staying in the quadrant $\N^2$.
+We now define the corresponding set of site-percolated near-triangulations.
 We say that a site-percolated near-triangulation $(M,\sigma)$ satisfies the \emph{root-interface condition} if the root-edge is oriented from a white vertex to a black vertex, and no other outer edge goes from a white vertex to a black vertex in counterclockwise direction around the root-face; see Figure~\ref{fig:triangul-with-boundary}(c).
-Observe that this condition ensures that there is a unique percolation path, and that this path starts at the root-edge. \begin{definition} We denote by $\mT_P$ the set of site-percolated near-triangulation $(M,\sigma)$ such that \begin{compactitem} \item $M$ is in $\mT$ (that is, $M$ is a rooted loopless triangulation with a simple boundary), \item $\sigma$ is a site-percolation configuration satisfying the root-interface condition, \item the unique percolation path goes through all the inner triangles incident to an outer edge. \end{compactitem} \end{definition}
+The root-interface condition is also known as \emph{Dobrushin boundary condition}.
+Observe that this condition ensures that there is a unique percolation path, and that this path starts at the root-edge. \begin{definition} We denote by $\mT_P$ the set of percolated near-triangulations $(M,\sigma)$ such that \begin{compactitem} \item[(i)] $M$ is in $\mT$ (that is, $M$ is a rooted loopless triangulation with a simple boundary), \item[(ii)] $\sigma$ is a site-percolation configuration satisfying the root-interface condition, \item[(iii)] the unique percolation path goes through all the inner triangles incident to an outer edge. \end{compactitem} \end{definition}

 A pair $(M,\sigma)$ in $\mT_P$ is represented in Figure~\ref{fig:triangul-with-boundary}(c).
+Let us mention that the technical Condition~(iii) in Definition~\ref{def:mtp} is necessary for the restricted bijection $\Phi$ defined below (Theorem~\ref{thm:bij-OB}), but can be bypassed by using the more general setting of Section~\ref{subsec:bij-chordal} (Corollary~\ref{cor:chordal-case}).

-Note that for such a pair $(M,\sigma)\in\mT_P$ the percolation path connects the root-edge to another bicolor outer edge.
+Note that, for any pair $(M,\sigma)$ in $\mT_P$, the percolation path connects the root-edge to another bicolor outer edge.
 We call this bicolor outer edge the \emph{top-edge} of $(M,\sigma)$, and we call its white and black endpoints the \emph{top-left} and \emph{top-right} vertices respectively.
 We call \emph{left vertices} (resp. \emph{right vertices}) the white (resp. black) outer vertices.
 We call \emph{left edges} (resp. \emph{right edges}) the unicolor white (resp. black) outer edges.
+See Figure~\ref{fig:triangul-with-boundary}(c).

 \fig{width=\linewidth}{example-bij-triang}{Bijection $\Phi$ for the word $w=abbaabbcaccbcac$.}